material-motion/material-motion/roadmap/README.md

 ## Community roadmap

+The community roadmap defines open-ended projects and ideas that can be explored in parallel and independently of the core team roadmap.

 ### Case studies

 We use case studies to validate the feasibility of various experiences with Material Motion.